 Complete a driver safety course

-Younger drivers should inquire about defensive driving courses with the car insurer they’re interested in.
-For example, Geico refers clients to an online course through the National Safety Council or the American Safety Council for a discounted cost of $12.50.
-The small amount of time and money you’ll invest will pay off — a discount between 5% and 20% on your car insurance premiums is typical.
+Check with your insurer to see if they offer this discount and to get a list of approved courses.
+As an example, Geico refers clients to an online course through the National Safety Council or the American Safety Council for a discounted cost of $12.50.
+Completing one of these courses will typically result in a discount between 5% and 20% on your car insurance premium.

 Bundle your insurance policies

-Most car insurance companies offer a handful of discounts that can save you some money on your new driver insurance premium.
-A multi-policy discount helps you save money when you bundle your renter’s, homeowners’ or other policies with the same insurer.
-You could save between 5% and 25% across the board:
+Most insurers offer a bundling discount and the savings can be significant.
+A multi-policy discount helps lower your premium when you bundle your renter’s, homeowners’ or other policies with the same insurer.
+Savings can range between 5% and 25%:

 • Geico will give you 25% off your auto insurance policies when you have more than one vehicle insured through them.